Here is how you can obtain a Habitat for Humanity home..

 As we begin to start a home, we select the neediest family that is “Eligible for a home” and this will become their home if they continue to meet our qualifications.

-You will buy the home that you helped to build and will receive a mortgage for your home at a reduced price and with ZERO interest attached to the mortgage amount; resulting in payments that will range around $375, including insurance and annual property taxes (the exact amount will be determined at closing).
+11. You will buy the home that you helped to build and will receive a mortgage for your home at a reduced price and with ZERO interest attached to the mortgage amount; your monthly payment will include insurance and annual property taxes (the exact amount will be determined at closing).

-We hope you will continue to work with us as a partner family and help build homes for other families and volunteer to help at fund-raisers, etc. It is our goal that the partnership extends beyond the construction phase and become a life-long friendship.
+12. We hope you will continue to work with us as a partner family and help build homes for other families and volunteer to help at fund-raisers, etc. It is our goal that the partnership extends beyond the construction phase and become a life-long friendship

 Note: At any step of this process your application for a home may be disqualified if it is determined that you no longer meet our criteria.
 Some examples: you take on additional debt, no longer need a home, family size/structure changes, or if you do not meet the terms of a Habitat Partnership.